 As a dog owner, you may be used to seeing your canine companion pant in warm weather, but do dogs sweat?
 Contrary to popular belief, dogs do sweat, but sweating is only a small part of the process they use to cool themselves down.

-There is a reason you have never seen your dog sweat the way you do, and that is because dogs only produce sweat in certain parts of their bodies.
+There’s a reason why you’ve never seen your dog sweat in the same way you do, and that’s because they only produce sweat in certain parts of their bodies.
 Dogs have two types of sweat glands:

 - Merocrine glands

 Merocrine sweat glands function similarly to human sweat glands.
 These glands are located in your dog’s paw pads and activate when he is hot to cool him down.
 This is why you might notice damp paw prints on the ground during particularly hot days.

 Apocrine sweat glands are different from merocrine.
 While veterinarians consider them to be sweat glands, their main purpose is to release pheromones, not cool your dog off.
 These glands are located all over your canine companion’s body and help him identify other dogs by scent, kind of like human body odor.